GrayXu/CSGO-Demo-Downloader/README.md

 # CS:GO-Demo-Downloader

-A CS:GO demo downloader used to solve demo damage problem on Chinese server.
+A CS:GO demo downloader used to solve corrupt download problem on Chinese server.

 Tips: Make all your demos show "download damage" in game menu, and run this script in CS:GO's replays directory.
 (dir: "...\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\replays")